liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. disaster/trauma/catastrophe
 1. the public transport system should not be judged by financial criteria alone
 1. the video was duplicated illegally
-1. bacteria is invisible to naked eye
 1. appalling/crippling/astounding/astonished/shocked/startling
 1. I'm going to transfer some money to your account
 1. life is like an arena
 1. have a miscarriage
 1. when and how did it all go wrong
 1. devote/dedicate
-1. frequent participation in competitions hindered the athelete's recovery from his back injury
 1. I need to take three optional courses to get enough credits
 1. intake
 1. his irreverent sense of humour offended her